jhunt/hash/README.md

 Conclusion
 ----------

-DJB2 hash really comes out on top, given it's low time cot per hashing operation, and high simple uniformity.
+DJB2 hash really comes out on top, given it's low time cost per hashing operation, and high simple uniformity.
 This is based on single-word English text.
 Other corpora may show different results, since hashing is highly dependent on the input keys.